-Updated Post: This post has been updated and is being shared again in honor of (and anticipation for the next) Financial Literacy Month.
+Updated Post: This post has been updated and is being shared again in honor of Financial Literacy Month.
+I know it is not April yet, but the lessons and activities shared here have no expiration date.
 We hope the information provided will help parents and teachers with the awesome task of creating financially literate students.

 In this blog, we will focus on how to develop financially literate students with the help of several terrific resources and tools from the Internet, most of which are free!
 That should make you happy and your students will most likely be happy because a lot of the instruction tools are games!
-Since the first posting of this blog in April we have come across four new resources to share with you.
-They are all meant to help parents, teachers, and students with this vital task of becoming financial literate.
+Since the first posting of this blog in April 2016, we have come across several new resources to share with you.
+In fact, new resources are coming in all the time, so do not be surprised if the title keeps changing.
+All the resources shared are meant to help parents, teachers, and students with this vital task of becoming financial literate.

 through providing a Personal Finance Game with Learning resources that focuses on Money, Cashflow and Budgets.